Machu Picchu 320 articles

 • 1) What is the best circuit in Machu Picchu?

-• 2) Which is the worst circuit in Machu Picchu?
+• 2) What is the worst circuit in Machu Picchu?

 • 3) What is the advantage of Machu Picchu circuit 2?